GeekLuffy/SignWave/README.md

 # ASL Live Text Translation and Learning Project Made By Team Amethyst

-This project aims to develop a system for live text translation to American Sign Language (ASL) and provide resources for learning ASL.
+This project aims to develop a system for live English text translation to American Sign Language (ASL) and provide resources for learning ASL.

 ## Features